 - Negligently handling a deadly weapon in a manner that causes bodily injury to another person.
 A deadly weapon is an instrument—such as a knife or a gun—that has the ability to cause serious injury or death.
 Negligently means you acted in a risky manner when you knew or should have known of the risk of injury.

 - Using physical menace to place another person in fear of imminent injury.
-Again, you must take physical action—words alone are not enough to qualify as criminal menace.
+Again, you must take physical action—words alone are not enough to qualify as a criminal menace.

-- Attempting to conceal or concealing a hypodermic needle to stick a law enforcement officer, correctional officer, or an employee of a detention facility or mental hospital while they conduct a search or an arrest.
+- Attempting to conceal or conceal a hypodermic needle to stick a law enforcement officer, correctional officer, or an employee of a detention facility or mental hospital while they conduct a search or an arrest.